fanfanman/CMS-GravitonSearch/README.md

 - Updated raw data plotting to include both constructive and destructive
 - Updated limit measurement for either constructive or destructive
 - Current signal = (ADD+DY) - DY, not including interference term

+### Update Oct 21st
+- Computed Collins-Angle for DY and DY+ADD.
+But Collins-Angle for ADD is nan because there's phi = 0 for each bosonP4
+- Plotted limit Vs. Mmin.
+The effect of choices of Mmin is negligible
+- Plotted Significance Vs. Mmin.
+The significance of signals with Lambda = 7~10 are almost the same.